 Afters years of both mountain guiding and working with college students as a professor, Informed Experiences has grown organically into an outfit that intersects the diverse experiential and expeditionary skill sets found in both professions.
-The Arctic Refuge, Redwood Forest, and Sierra Nevada Mountains are our core experiences, representing years of time building community and sense of place around local cultures, ecology, and sustainability problem-solving.
+The Arctic Refuge, Redwood Forest, and Sierra Nevada Mountains are some of our core experiences, representing years of time building community and sense of place around local cultures, ecology, and sustainabile problem-solving.

 Sierra Nevada Mountains